 If you believe you have been negatively affected by a defective drug, medical device, food, or consumer product, the best thing to do is to seek out a reputable law firm with an established practice in litigating the type of product that harmed you.
 Your lawyer can assess your individual case and provide a realistic evaluation of whether you may be able to receive compensation.

-Additional information about specific product recalls, safety guides, and news on safety-related topics are available here on ConsumerSafety.org.
+Additional information about product recalls, safety guides, and news on safety-related topics are available here on ConsumerSafety.org.
+If you came to this page seeking legal help specific to talcum powder and ovarian cancer, we can connect you with a reputable attorney to answer your questions for free.